 Topic clusters help business owners identify the gaps in content performance.
 Generating new content brings value to your pillar pages and enhances its reach.

 The financial services industry is highly competitive in achieving a top 20 rank in search engine results pages.
 As a result, most firms have developed client and lead engagement strategies that combine PPC (pay-per-click), SEO (search engine optimization), and content marketing.
 When engineered correctly; pillar pages can lead to higher search engine ranking, thus increasing organic traffic and reducing your pay-per-click budget.

 Pillar pages are a relevant term and a good way to characterize them—they are a content-based architectural feature that search engines recognize and reward with greater visibility, strengthening your foundations at an intrinsic level.
 Our collective search habits have changed dramatically over the years, and pillar pages are one of the ways to align your overall website content to how we search for and consume information.

 Successful pillar page creation begins with selecting a broad topic, and the right keywords and phrases, then utilizing hyperlinks to relevant topics featuring specialized content.
 It’s a more streamlined way of introducing content that aligns with search engine algorithms and creates a more straightforward path for users.

 If search engines can determine the content structure of your material and how those elements link together, you will achieve a better ranking.
 Conversely, if your web content is disorganized, difficult to navigate, poorly connected, or linked in an irrelevant manner, you will not rank well at all.

 Delight Your Customers – And Attract New Ones

-In a sense, you could think of your pillar page as home base and your content cluster as the neighborhood.
+Think of your pillar page as your home and a topic cluster as your neighborhood.
 Each cluster content piece has something unique to say, but its message always circles back to home in the end.

 You may also be interested in: